The Year of the Witching is a dark fantasy and horror novel by Alexis Henderson.

 “As for the girls like Immanuelle — the ones from the Outskirts, with dark skin and raven-black curls, cheekbones as keen as cut stone — well the Scriptures never mentioned them at all.”

 The old homestead has been burned, but the foundation blocks still stand.
-As Immanuelle explores them, she finds sigils on the pillars, a shield for protection, a seal for cursing, a siphon to get power from the forest, the witches’ mark.
-Then exploring the area, she finds two oak trees from a drawing her mother had made.
+As Immanuelle explores them, she finds sigils on the pillars, a shield for protection, a seal for cursing, a siphon to get power from the forest, and the witches’ mark.
+Then, exploring the area, she finds two oak trees from a drawing her mother had made.
 She realizes that there’s a path of walking stones that leads to the cabin in the Darkwood where her mother spent her last winter.
-The girl refused to go with her but Immanuelle was relieved to go alone.
+The girl refused to go with her, but Immanuelle was relieved to go alone.

 Immanuelle found the cabin in the forest.
 Inside, she found sigils drawn by her mother, one of them a curse.
 There, she realized that she wasn’t cursed as she had thought, but rather her mother had turned her into a curse to bring revenge on Bethel for taking Daniel from her.
 The same frenzied writing from the book was along the walls of the cabin.
-Immanuelle was angry at her mother for turning her into a curse, and set fire to the cabin.
+Immanuelle was angry at her mother for turning her into a curse and set fire to the cabin.
 She knew she would need to find her grandmother.